With 5 fresh COVID-19 cases, 22 infected so far in Mumbai’s Dharavi

 Ensure complete lockdown in Dharavi, MP urges Maha CM

-"Both were already quarantined at the Rajiv Gandhisports complex and have been now taken to hospital," he said.
+"Both were already quarantined at the Rajiv Gandhi sports complex and have been now taken to hospital," he said.

 According to the civic body, the entire slum cluster has been completely shut down as people were coming out in large numbers to shop for essential items.

-The slum has so far reported 22 Covid positive cases, including three fatalities.
+The slum has so far reported 22 Covid-19 positive cases, including three fatalities.